cprieststephens/javascript-basics-express/README.md

 # JavaScript Basics in Express

-This repository contains a series of controller functions I wrote using Express to create API endpoints for an application.
-It uses functions from my JavaScript Basics code, which are called when each controller function runs.
+This repository contains a series of controller functions I wrote using Express for Command Shift bootcamp.
+Each of these controllers invokes a function from my JavaScript Basics code.

 The starter files and end-to-end tests were cloned from: https://github.com/CommandShiftHQ/javascript-basics-express